Mann-Whitney Test in Excel Using QI Macros

 To conduct a test using QI Macros he will:

 - Click on the QI Macros menu > Stat Templates > Mann Whitney

 - Input the data for Sample 1 (Video Taped Lectures) into column A and the data for Sample 2 (Live Lectures) into column B.

 - QI Macros will perform the calculations and display the results in columns C:G.

 - QI Macros will also interpret the results for you.
-Cell F7 indicates that we cannot reject the null hypothesis:
+Cell F7 indicates that we cannot reject the null hypothesis (accept the null hypothesis):

 Interpreting the Mann Whitney Test Results: Since p (0.758) is greater than alpha (0.05) we cannot reject the null hypothesis (accept the null hypothesis) that video instruction is as good as live instruction.

 Why Choose QI Macros Statistical Software for Excel?